-Learn how to enroll in the Duke retirement plan as well as how to change contributions, change investment carriers, transfer funds, change beneficiaries or request withdrawals or loans.
+The Faculty and Staff Retirement Plan provides you with an option to make voluntary contributions on a pre-tax basis, a Roth after-tax basis, or a combination of both.
+Learn how to enroll in the Duke Faculty and Staff Retirement Plan as well as how to change contributions, change beneficiaries or request withdrawals or loans.

 Default Investment Alternative

 If you have a payroll deduction set up to contribute into a 403(b) account but do not choose an investment carrier or specific funds, Duke places the money in certain funds chosen as qualified default investment options.

 Fidelity is the primary retirement service provider for recordkeeping services for the Duke Faculty and Staff Retirement Plan.